AgentSmithers/x64DbgMCPServer/README.md

 After running these commands, you can start x64dbg normally and the MCP server will work.

+**Ensure that you run powershells "Unblock-File *" command to remove any sort of block on the downloaded files.**

 ### Sample Commands using the X64Dbg MCP Client
 I've validated several commands already and they are working wonders.
 I'm especially excited to be using this system to explore how AI-assisted reverse engineering could streamline security workflows.